-(1) Subjectivity; In non-participant observation the observer does not have а clarity about certain events on activities.
-He can his doubts by asking various questions not clear to the group members.
-Therefore he has to simply understand and interpret what he sees.
-This lack of understanding may make some of his his belief findings biased and coloured by personal prediction, and pre-conception.

-The (2) Inadequate observation: observer can observe only those events front which take place in of him.
-But that is not enough and only а part of the phenomena vast range of as а information required research. know for the He can many things about the group when he participates in the interacts group and with the group members.

-(3) Unnatural formal information: The members and of become suspicious of person who observes а group а them objectively.
-In front of an outsider or stranger they feel conscious and provide only some formal information in an unnatural way. collects It creates bias and what the observer is not actual or normal thing but only formal information.

-\(4) Inconvenience to the respondents : The members of a particular group always feel uncomfortable when they know that their behaviour is critically analyzed by an outsider.
+- (1) Subjectivity; In non-participant observation the observer does not have a clarity about certain events on activities.
+He cannot clear his doubts by various questions to the group members.
+Therefore he has to simply This lack of understanding may make some of interpret what he sees. his findings biased and coloured by his personal prediction, belief and pre-conception. - (2) Inadequate observation: The observer can observe only those events which take place in front of him.
+But that is not enough and only a part of the phenomena as a vast range of information required for the research.
+He can know many things about the group when he participates in the group and interacts with the group members. - (3) Unnatural and formal information: The members of a group become suspicious of observes them objectively.
+In front of an a person who outsider or feel conscious and provide only information stranger some formal an way.
+It creates bias and what the observer collects is not unnatural actual thing but only formal information. - (4) Inconvenience to the respondents: The members of a particular group always feel uncomfortable when they know that their behaviour is critically analyzed by an outsider.
 Therefore in some cases the tribes, they do not allow an outsider to watch their socio-cultural activities.
 It is always better for a researcher to become a member of the group in order to learn much about it.

-• Advantages:
+Advantages: